 In the first 2000 days of life, school readiness is linked to a lifetime of benefits from accrued educational success.
 Investing in the early years is more important and more powerful than at any other stage of life because this is the time of life where there is the most potential to change the long-term path for individual children and entire communities

 TeEACH brings together professionals from different fields, working as one to tackle the complex issues facing children in adversity.
 By facing challenges together, we avoid the siloed approach that has previously seen experts in health, education and social work working in isolation to improve the lives of our youngest citizens.

 children and young people have mental health problems.

 children and young people are obese

 In partnership with industry and the community

 We use participatory research methods, elevating children’s voices and designing our research alongside the communities we serve.
 We also partner with government, industry, heath services, not-for-profits, professional bodies and philanthropic organisations to change lives for the better.
 These crucial partnerships ensure our research delivers on the needs of professionals interacting with families every day, and results in real change.

 Local focus, global footprint

 TeEACH works closely with families in our backyard in Western Sydney, and much of our piloting and development work happens here.
 But our research has global impact.
 Our sustained nurse home visiting program MECSH (Maternal Early Childhood Sustained Home Visiting) is just one example of our research with international impact.
 MECSH has been rolled out across the United Kingdom, United States, South Korea and Australia.
-We also have an early years education program runs in Australia and Chile.
+We also have an early years education program running in Australia and Chile.